jfcrenshaw/pzflow/docs/tutorials/index.md

 ### Basic

+- [Introduction to PZFlow](intro.ipynb) - using the default flow to train, sample, and calculate posteriors
-- [Introduction to PZFlow](intro.ipynb) - building a basic flow to model the two moons data set from `sklearn`
+- [Conditional Flows](conditional_redshift_example.ipynb) - building a conditional flow to model conditional distributions
-- [Chaining Bijectors](redshift_example.ipynb) - chaining multiple bijectors together, demonstrated on a photometric galaxy catalog
+- [Convolving Gaussian Errors](gaussian_errors.ipynb) - convolving Gaussian errors during training and posterior calculation
-- [FlowEnsembles](ensemble_demo.ipynb) - using `FlowEnsemble` to create an ensemble of normalizing flows
+- [Flow Ensembles](ensemble_demo.ipynb) - using `FlowEnsemble` to create an ensemble of normalizing flows

 ### Intermediate

-- [Convolving Gaussian Errors](gaussian_errors.ipynb) - convolving Gaussian errors during training and posterior calculation
+- [Chaining bijectors](redshift_example.ipynb) - chaining multiple bijectors together
 - [Modeling Discrete Variables](dequantization.ipynb) - using dequantizers to model discrete data
 - [Modeling Variables with Periodic Topology](spherical_flow_example.ipynb) - using circular splines to model data with periodic topology, e.g. positions on a sphere
+- [Other Latent Distributions](tutorials/index.md) - using a user-specified latent distribution

 ### Advanced